 How Fire Glass Works?

-Fire glass serves two primary purposes – Functional and Aesthetics.
+Fire glass like this serves two primary purposes – Functional and Aesthetics.
 Fire glass quickly became a very popular alternative to ceramic gas logs.
 The logs can kill the natural ambiance of a flame.
 Moreover, exposed natural gas or propane lines can create a weird visual that makes it quite apparent that you’re not experiencing a flame.

 Fire glass provides you with an excellent way to cover up gas jets with exceptional crystals and pebbles that look aesthetically appealing, and even increase heat radiation by 4 times.
 Fire glass chips of pebbles are readily available in a wide range of colors and shapes that create a glowing focal point in the backyard or inside a small family room.

 How Is Fire Glass Manufactured?

 Fire glass is put through a very special treatment that ensures small pebbles are able to come in contact with hot flames without ever melting.
 Tempered glass is a standard type of safety glass.
 It is commonly used for a wide range of applications, including computer screens, shower enclosures and windows.
 Before you proceed, it is important to understand how heating efficiency can be improved with tempered glass windows.

 It is worth mentioning that fire glass is manufactured from recycled glass.
 Thus, it is an excellent re-purposed product completely authentic and original.
 Since fire glass has been tempered, it does not melt, explode or soot.
 Fire glass is safe to use, and does not emit any harmful substances or byproducts into the air.
 It is important to understand that you can’t use standard, untreated glass in the same manner unless you want to practice glass blowing skills.